Education & Training Seminars

 The Heritage Council's annual Heritage Management & Planning Seminar is a key opportunity for those working in, or with, the heritage industry, to keep up to date with current issues and ideas.
 With a theme of 'Heritage Means Business', the 2015 seminar promises to be a varied and stimulating sharing of ideas.

 Over two days, hear speakers from business and industry provide updates on current activities, new developments and future projects.
 These insightful presentations will explore ways in which heritage can be a basis, stimulus and catalyst for commercial activity, as well as demonstrate the potential for heritage conservation through innovative adaptation and sound management.
-For further information please refer to the flyer.
+View the full program.

 This seminar will be invaluable to local government staff, heritage practitioners or those in related roles in government agencies or private industry.
 Owners of heritage places and community members with an interest in history and heritage are welcome to attend.

-The registration fee of $350 (+ gst) includes morning and afternoon teas, lunch on Thursday and Friday and the informal dinner.
-Registrations will open in February 2015.
-Enquiries and expressions of interests can be directed to the State Heritage Office at firstname.lastname@example.org.
+The registration fee of $385 (incl gst) includes morning and afternoon teas, lunch on Thursday and Friday and the informal dinner.
+Registrations are now open.
+Please submitted the completed form by 27 March 2015.
+Enquiries can be directed to the State Heritage Office at firstname.lastname@example.org.

 If your local government is interested in hosting a heritage-related workshop, please contact the State Heritage Office on 6552 4000 or email@example.com.